Home > Motors

 For a fully automatic experience, you can put the bike into second gear and leave it there for enough forward motion to get young riders started before they have to learn how to change gears.

-Can an adult ride one?
-With a seat height of 22 inches and a weight limit of 88 pounds, it’s not advisable.
-However, if you’re looking for the first dirt bike for your child, the Suzuki DR-Z50 is a great option for teaching your kid how to ride.
-There are some cool safety features for young riders, such as an adjustable throttle limiter and a keyed ignition, making it totally child-friendly.
+If you’re looking for the first dirt bike for your child, the DR-Z50 is a great option for teaching your kid how to ride.
+There are some cool safety features, such as an adjustable throttle limiter and a keyed ignition, making it extremely child-friendly.

 With an MSRP of $2,209, it’s an excellent price for a cool little motorcycle that your kid is sure to enjoy.